sashapapo-mchp/zephyr/samples/i2c_test_app/I2C_Target_DMA_Implementaiton.md

 - Sample
   - samples/i2c_test_app/prj.conf:1
   - samples/i2c_test_app/src/main.c:1
-  - Shell helper `i2c mode target <addr> [secondary]` re-registers the target address and optional second address so you can exercise AMODE=two-addresses directly from the console.
+- Shell helper `i2c mode target <addr> [secondary]` re-registers the target addresses so you can exercise AMODE=two-addresses directly from the console.

 ---
 If you want, we can extend TX to support multi-buffer reads by reissuing `buf_read_requested()` in the TX DMA completion path and restarting DMA until STOP.